ISUE/Multiwave-CHI-EA/README.md

 Clone the repository and build in Visual Studio 2013 or higher.
 If WindowsInput is missing, explicitly add it using NuGet.

 ## Usage
+MultichannelAudio can be used to test if the speakers are correctly detecting the keytones and shifts.
+ActionVisualizer is used to detect gestures.
 The following gestures are supported.
+2D gestures have some simple shell integration (changing workspaces).

 | 1D            | 2D            |
 | ------------- |-------------  |